Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Simulations

 \section{Simulations}

+In Section~\ref{sec:strong} and \ref{sec:weak} we have discussed bisimulations and their characterizations.
+Two states $s$ and $r$ are bisimilar iff $s$ can mimic stepwise all the transitions of $r$ and vice versa.
+In this section we consider simulation relations that only require one direction mimicking.
+Simulations are preorders on the states, which have been used widely for verification purposes~\cite{milner1989communication,Jonsson91Simulation,Henzinger95Computing,SegalaL95,BaierKHW05}.
+If $r$ simulates $s$, then $s$ can be seen as a correct implementation of $r$.
+Since $r$ is more abstract and contains less details, it is more preferable to be analysed, moreover some properties satisfied by $r$ are also preserved by $s$.

-In this section we discuss the characterization of simulations w.r.t. the safe fragments of $\PCTL$ and $\PCTL^{*}$.
-First let us introduce the safe fragment of PCTL$^{*}$, denoted by PCTL$^{*}_s$, which is defined by the following syntax:
+We shall discuss the characterization of simulations w.r.t. the safe fragments of $\PCTL$ and $\PCTL^{*}$.
+First let us introduce the safe fragment of $\PCTLS$, denoted by $\PCTLS_{\MI{safe}}$, which is a fragment of $\PCTLS$ without negative operators except for the atomic propositions, and is defined by the following syntax: